documentationfor yFiles for HTML 3.0.0.1

 // parse the children recursively

-A node can also define its parent node or even ancestors using another nodes source using createParentNodesSource<TParentDataItem>.
-If defined that way, a parent group node is automatically created using the provided NodeCreator<TDataItem>.
-If a node with the same ID already exists, though, that node will be set as parent, instead of creating a new node.
+A node can also define its parent node or even ancestors using another nodes source with createParentNodesSource<TParentDataItem>.
+If defined this way, a parent group node is automatically created using the provided NodeCreator<TDataItem>.
+If a node with the same ID already exists, though, that node will be set as the parent instead of creating a new node.

 const graphBuilder = new GraphBuilder()